 Great Sandwich.
 Lousy Washrooms.

-I have a bone to pick with some of my favorite QSR brands.
+We have a bone to pick with some of our favorite QSR brands.
 It’s not the menu.
 It’s not the service.
 It’s not the seating, the parking lot nor the drive-thru.
-Quick service restaurants have obviously poured money, systems and processes in key areas and it shows.
-But when nature calls, or when I want to wash my hands before a meal, I expect to find a washroom that is clean, odor-free with a functioning soap dispenser and dryer.
-Not too much to ask, right?
-Do you deliver?
+Quick service restaurants have obviously spent money, deployed systems and rolled-out processes in these key areas and it shows.

 A widespread problem in QSR

-Bindy recently conducted a survey asking people what they would do if a restaurant’s washroom lacked soap, was generally unsanitary or had a strong smell.
+Bindy recently conducted a survey asking people what they would do if a restaurant’s washrooms lacked soap, was generally unsanitary or had a strong smell.
 89% of respondents told us they would take their business elsewhere.
 That is a lot of customers to lose but, lost sales aside, it also suggests a huge “credibility” problem for the brand.

-How do you reconcile the family-friendly message of the advertising campaign with the bacterial experiment taking place in your washrooms?
-Dirty washrooms let your customers down; they let your brand down.
+Dirty washrooms let your customers down, they let your brand down.
 They imply you don’t walk the talk.
 They suggest you don’t care.
 Dirty washrooms are hurting your credibility and your brand.
+Protect your brand with proper execution.

 Gaining visibility into your sites also makes them accountable